 They’re usually not ready to make a purchase at this point (although they might be), and the focus should be on informing them and giving them all the resources they need to get on board with your brand.
 How can we use live engagement to do that?

 One great way is with one-to-many video broadcasts, allowing you to educate and inform multiple customers at once about your products with dynamic video content.
 Encourage questions and have your presenters interact with viewers in real-time.
 This allows you to connect with your customers from the very start — forging a bond and setting the stage for your future relationship.
+If you would like to learn more about Live Broadcasting, read our guide.

 The popularity of video as a way to interact with brands has skyrocketed in 2020.
 According to the Global Customer Engagement Landscape Report by Vonage: